Gear, Grit, and Grizzlies

 Checkin' out the goods at the first annual Montana Outdoor Expo.

 Apparel companies showcased Montana-made wares next to artisans handcrafting knives with etchings of mountains.
 Tables overflowed with camping snacks, trail maps, and enough stickers to wallpaper a small apartment.
 No matter what your activity of choice may be—hiking, rafting, fishing, hunting, or overlanding—there was something for everyone, dog lovers included.
-Yup, there were even vests for your pup.

 It was Disneyland for wilderness geeks and gurus alike.

 This wasn’t just a place to shop—it was a community-building event.
 Vendors and attendees mingled freely, conversations drifting from elk migrations to favorite campfire recipes.
-Some vendors poured coffee, others handed out dog food samples.
+Some vendors poured coffee, others handed out dog-food samples.
 Danilo, founder of GuideTime Outfitters, even brought his dogs along—because we all know that dogs are integral to a good outing.

 Over the three-day event, connections formed organically.
 Steve, the skilled craftsman behind MT Maker LLC, and Matt, a trail guide for riding the Hiawatha Trail, were vendor neighbors who met for the first time at the expo.
 By Sunday, they were sharing a meal and planning future trips.